MatthewGCampbell/MatthewGCampbell/README.md

-- 👋 Hi, I’m @matthewgcampbell
+# Hi!
+I'm Matthew Campbell

-- 🧑‍💻 I’m interested in ... the world of IOT
+- 🧑‍💻 I’m interested in ... the world of IOT and Cyber Security

-- Computer Science Major In College
+- 🌱 Currently majoring in Computer Science at UNC Charlotte

 - 👾 I’m currently learning ...
 Swift and Java📱

-- 👫 I’m looking to collaborate on ... cool things
+- 🛠️ I like building ESP and Raspberry Pi based smart home accessories

 - 🏠 Enjoying <a href="https://www.home-assistant.io/" target="_blank" rel="noopener">Home Assistant</a>, <a href="https://homebridge.io/" target="_blank" rel="noopener">Homebridge</a> and <a href="https://scrypted.app/" target="_blank" rel="noopener">Scrypted</a>